 OTHER MIDDLE EAST/NORTH AFRICA REPORTS

-Daesh published photos of battles with the Egyptian Army south of Sheikh Zuweid.
-[ICDNFeb17]
+Daesh published on Saturday photos of “stopping an Egyptian Army campaign” south of Sheikh Zuweid.
+[ICDNSep15]

 REPORTS FROM OTHER COUNTRIES

-Daesh said it killed a “wizard” in his house in Bati Kot area, in Nangarhar, on Friday.
-[ICDNFeb17]
+Daesh said it killed a pro-government militiaman with an IED in the Momand area, in Nangarhar, on Thursday.
+[ICDNSep15]

 Daesh said on Saturday it killed 3 Taliban members and wounded 3 others in an ambush in the Korengal area, in Manogai.
 [A3maq]